grafana/mimir/cmd/cortextool/docs/benchtool.md

 ## Workload file

+The `benchtool` is designed to generate Prometheus remote-write and PromQL API query requests to a configured endpoint.
+The characteristics of the data used for these requests is driven by a YAML workload configuration file.
 The workload file can be configured as a follows:

 ```yaml
 replicas: "<int>"